About Raag-Nat Narayan

-Finally, I am about to represent the sixth and last figurative form of Indian classical music named Raag-Nattnarayan.
-I have found some differences in this musical rhythm and the related figurative form that has grabbed my attention.
+Finally, I am about to represent the sixth and last figurative form of Indian classical music named Raag-Nat Narayan.
+I have found differences in this musical rhythm and the related figurative form that has grabbed my attention.
 I get informed from the modern Indian singers that the rhythm is now ineffectual in Indian classical music.
-Nevertheless, an attention grabbing mythological story encouraged me to dig this rhythm in deeply.
+Nevertheless, an attention grabbing mythological story encouraged me to dig this rhythm deeply.

 I just have regarded this description and made this painting.
 Most probably this original painting destroyed by that conflagration of London, as I stated in my past articles.
 I haven't found any old miniature painting regarding this Raag.

-In the next time, I will be discussing the world first grammatical concept of painting.
+In next, I will be discussing the world first grammatical concept of painting.
 So stay tuned to this blog to discover something amazing!!